-08 Global economic review 15 Global construction projects 22 MENA economic review
+Global economic review

+Global construction projects

+MENA economic review
-GLOBAL ECONOMIC REVIEW

-Better than expected performance of key markets in Europe and the US supported an uptick in global economic output in 2017 and early 2018.
-The favorable market conditions are likely to continue in the near-medium term, however downside risks continue to outweigh upside risks in the near-medium term outlook.
-Protectionism, vulnerability of financial markets and global tensions are considered the most significant downside risks within the outlook.
 A significant increase in trade levels between 2016 and 2017 contributed to the improvement in global economic forecasts for the near term.
 According to the World Bank Group, world trade volume increased by 4.8 percent in 2017 and is expected to grow by another 4.3 percent in 2018.
 IMF estimates a growth in exports of advanced economies by 4.2 percent in 2017, well above their growth levels in 2016.
 The volume of exports in emerging and developing economies continued to increase at a higher rate from their 2016 levels.
 These positive trends are supported primarily by increased investment from advanced economies and increased manufacturing output in Asia.
 However, the impact of recent US tariffs may also factor in the coming periods.